-The Laparoscopic Sleeve Gastrectomy (LSG) is a restrictive procedure which removes approximately 70 to 80 percent of the stomach.
+The Laparoscopic Sleeve Gastrectomy (LSG) is a restrictive procedure that removes approximately 70 to 80 percent of the stomach.
 This leaves the stomach in the shape of a tube or “sleeve”, roughly the size and shape of a hot dog.
-This is a highly effective weight loss procedure due to hormonal changes which reduce hunger.
-The hormonal disturbance lasts for about 1 year, then the small tube of the stomach limits food intake.
+This is a highly effective weight loss procedure that causes hormonal changes that reduce hunger.
+The hormonal disturbance lasts for about a year, then the small tube of the stomach limits food intake.

 Learn about Shauna’s incredible story about how Gastric Sleeve Surgery transformed her life.

 The operation does not involve rerouting of the intestines or implantation of artificial devices.
 The data available shows the Sleeve (LSG) to have overall weight loss slightly lower than the Roux n Y Gastric bypass.
 Serious complications with this operation are similar to the Roux n Y Gastric Bypass.

 WeightWise is a program that is built to help people meet their weight loss goals with success.
 This program is only for people who are interested in changing their lifestyles and working through the entire program.
 The gastric sleeve process with WeightWise takes patience, perseverance, and dedication.

 Before the procedure, patients are expected to attend at least one support group meeting per month prior to operation, but we encourage each person to attend as regularly as possible.
 These meetings give you the opportunity to stay accountable to others who are walking the same road as you, and it plays a big role in your long-term weight loss success.

 Individuals who should consider the Gastric Sleeve procedure include the following:

 - Those who are concerned about the potential long-term side effects of an intestinal bypass.